 - Graduates of a military medical assistant training program within the last five years

-The NCCT certification exam contains multiple choice questions.
-Like the AAMA and AMT tests, skills demonstrations are not part of the exam.
+The NCCT certification test contains multiple choice questions.
+Like the AAMA and AMT tests, skills demonstrations are not part of the test.
 Topics are selected based on national job analysis studies that identify key job responsibilities for a medical assistant.
 Both clinical and administrative areas of expertise are evaluated.

 - Patient care